s-poveda/Botilda/users/README.md

-# Persistent stringified character objects
+## Persistent stringified character objects will be stored in this directory